antonpichka/library_architecture_mvvm_modify/package/README.md

 - - - - UserEEMoviesEEActorsVM
 - Methods names:
 - - Private methods that are called in the callback:
+- - - This code: 'for', 'while', 'do while', should not be inside a method.
+It must be encapsulated in 'DataForNamed' or 'AlgorithmsUtility', or 'Model', 'ListModel'
-- - - Summary in the form of variables: | Example:
+- - - Summary in the form of variables: | Example: | Explanation:
 - - - - Summary in the form of variables:
 - - - - - ${In which callback did this start ?}YY${What does this method do ?}
 - - - - Example:
 - - - - - onPressedYYAddTask
 - - - - - listenNamedTempCacheProviderYYImplementListenerUserTempCacheProvider
-- - - Explanation:
+- - - - Explanation:
-- - - - The methods created in this way allow us to understand who created this method
+- - - - - The methods created in this way allow us to understand who created this method
-- - - - Minimum and maximum one 'YY' - needed as a separator that helps to quickly understand what this method does
+- - - - - Minimum and maximum one 'YY' - needed as a separator that helps to quickly understand what this method does
 - - Private methods that are invoked by other methods using if and return type 'void' (sometime 'string'):
+- - - This code: 'for', 'while', 'do while', should not be inside a method.
+It must be encapsulated in 'DataForNamed' or 'AlgorithmsUtility', or 'Model', 'ListModel'
-- - - Summary in the form of variables: | Example:
+- - - Summary in the form of variables: | Example: | Explanation:
 - - - - Summary in the form of variables:
 - - - - - numberQQ${In what "method" did this madness begin ?}QQ${What "method" started this madness ?}
 - - - - - - numberBranchNumberQQ${In what "method" did this madness begin ?}QQ${What "method" started this madness ?}